embodied-computation-group/metadpy/docs/source/index.md

 * `Confidence`: The confidence level [can be continuous or discrete rating].
 * `ntrial`: The trial number.

 Due to the logical dependence between the `Stimuli`, `Responses` and `Accuracy` columns, in practice only two of those columns are necessary, the third being deduced from the others.
-Most of the functions in `metadPy` will accept DataFrames containing only two of these columns, and will automatically infer the missing information.
+Most of the functions in `metadpy` will accept DataFrames containing only two of these columns, and will automatically infer the missing information.
 Similarly, as the metacognition models described here does not incorporate the temporal dimension, the trial number is optional.

-`metadPy` includes a simulation function that will let you create one such data frame for one or many participants and condition, controlling for a variety of parameters.
+`metadpy` includes a simulation function that will let you create one such data frame for one or many participants and condition, controlling for a variety of parameters.
 Here, we will simulate 200 trials from  participant having `d=1` and `c=0` (task performances) and a `meta-d=1.5` (metacognitive sensibility).
 The confidence ratings were provided using a 1-to-4 rating scale.

 ```{code-cell} ipython3
 ---